shintej/Campus-coin/README.md

-# IITK Coin
+# Campus Coin
-*A centralized pseudo-currency system to be used in IIT Kanpur*
+*A centralized pseudo-currency system to be used on a campus*

 - Containerized application accessible on [DockerHub](https://hub.docker.com/r/asishmandoi/iitk-coin)
 - Source code accessible on [GitHub](https://github.com/AsishMandoi/iitk-coin)